-Conferencing is a process that involves activities planned and directed by school counselors that assists students in planning, monitoring, and managing their academics, as well as their strengths, interests, abilities, and potential
+Conferencing is a process that involves activities planned and directed by school counselors that assists students in planning, monitoring, and managing their academics, as well as their personal and career development.
+FASD calls these conferences "SPECs".

-An individual meeting, approximately 45 minutes, between student, parent, and counselor to discuss future dreams, goals, and careers Build a positive dialogue between school and parents Share information about student's strengths, interests, abilities, and
+An individual meeting, approximately 45 minutes, between student, parent, and counselor to discuss future dreams, goals, and careers Build a positive dialogue between school and parents Share information about student's strengths, interests, abilities, and potential